On this page

 The first time a user opens a realm, you must authenticate the user.
 Upon this initial login, Realm caches login credentials.
 On subsequent opens, check for a logged-in user, and then open new realms.
 You can skip the login flow while you have a logged-in user.

-Depending on your business logic, you may also require the user to download data from MongoDB Realm before opening a synced realm on device.
+Depending on your business logic, you may also require the user to download data from Atlas App Services before opening a synced realm on device.